Infinitar Governance Token (IGT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Infinitar Governance Token Historical Price

-According to the latest data gathered on Infinitar Governance Token live price page, the current price of Infinitar Governance Token is 0.002472USD.
+According to the latest data gathered on Infinitar Governance Token live price page, the current price of Infinitar Governance Token is 0.002754USD.
 The circulating supply of Infinitar Governance Token(IGT) is

 In the past 24 hours, Infinitar Governance Token has shown a price movement of